Get Started Now

 In the first case, the author and date of publication are indicated at the end of the citation within round brackets.

-In the second case, you start an APA reference in-text by specifying the author (without using parentheses) and then continue with the year in parentheses.
+In the second case, you start an in-text reference by specifying the author (without using parentheses) and then continue with the year in parentheses.

 When you don't directly identify the author of the reference from the very beginning, you end up getting a citation like this: